microsoft/react-native-windows/README.md

 - Fellow developers write and publish React Native modules to npm and open source them on GitHub.
 - Third party modules may be missing Windows support, so reach out to the project owners directly.
 - Making modules helps grow the React Native ecosystem and community.
 We recommend writing modules for your use cases and sharing them on npm.
-- You should almost never need to modify React Native Windows itself to create custom controls
+- You should almost never need to modify or fork React Native Windows itself (the ReactNative and ReactNative.Shared project/sources) to create custom controls.
+The extension points should already exist to do just about anything!
 - Read the guides on [Native Modules for Windows](docs/NativeModulesWindows.md) and [Native UI Components for Windows](docs/NativeComponentsWindows.md) if you are interested in extending native functionality.

 ## Opening Issues